craigwongva/oauth-go/README.md

 ./cli-oauth2_proxy $clientid $clientsecret
 ```

-### Run test to see Github authentication in action
+### Running the test to see Github authentication in action
 7\.
 From a browser, start the authentication sequence.
 ```
 http://12.13.14.15:8887